Teners-net/laravel-key-case/README.md

 #### Use the middlewares

-This package comes with two middlewares
+This package includes two middlewares
-- `TransformResponseMiddleware`: Transforms response data
+- `TransformResponseMiddleware`: Transforms response data keys.
-- `TransformRequestMiddleware`: Transforms request data
+- `TransformRequestMiddleware`: Transforms request data keys.

 You can register their aliases (or use them dirrectly on the api route group if you are using them through the api) for easy reference elsewhere in your app: